Taphouse vs Cork: Which Homebrew GUI Is Worth Your Money?

 Is Taphouse's free tier enough if I'm coming from Cork?

 For basic package management (browse, search, install, update, uninstall), yes.
-The free tier also includes CVE scanning, service management, disk usage analysis, and desktop widgets — features Cork doesn't have even in its paid version.
+The free tier also includes CVE scanning, disk usage analysis, and desktop widgets — features Cork doesn't have even in its paid version.

 Does Taphouse have a trial for Pro features?